MileHacker Logo

 Public Transport Access & Hours

-Mexico City'the local mass transit, specifically the older Metro lines, limited access for travelers with mobility issues.
+Mexico City's public transport system, specifically the older Metro lines, limited access for travelers with mobility issues.
 Newer Metrobus lines and some Tube stations elevators or ramps, but not all.
 Designated spaces for wheelchairs exist on Metro and Metrobus, but crowded conditions them difficult to access.

 To navigate efficiently, avoid rush hour (approximately 7-9 AM and 6-8 PM on weekdays) if possible, as the Subway can become extremely crowded.
 Use the Mexico City Mobility Card for uninterrupted travel.
 Metro trains designated women-only cars during peak hours (the first few cars), a measure to harassment.